evgenyneu/evgenii.com/blog/_posts/2018-08-17-two-body-problem-simulator.md

 ## Reducing the order of ODEs

-We will be solve Eq.
+We will solve Eq.
 3 numerically.
 In order to do this, we need to translate it into a system of first-order ODEs by making the following substitutions:

 <div class='Equation isTextCentered'>
   <span></span>